-There are many different ways to sew a walker tote, but I will demonstrate a very easy one that makes this project one you can complete from start to finish in a matter of a couple of hours.
-It has large pockets for storage and hook and loop tape to hold it onto the walker.
+There are many different ways to sew a walker tote, but I will demonstrate a straightforward one that makes this project one you can complete from start to finish in a matter of a couple of hours.
+It has large pockets for storage and hooks and loop tape to hold it onto the walker.

 Because this project requires no buttons or ties, it is a great beginner's sewing project.
 It is also done up very quickly, which makes it perfect for charity sewing groups to construct assembly line style.

-This page starts with a video overview so that you have the general idea of how the project develops.
+This page starts with a video overview so that you have a general idea of how the project develops.
 Then I walk you through the steps in more detail with photos and written directions.